AltraMayor/gatekeeper/README.md

 `libreadline-dev` packages are for BIRD.

 To use DPDK, make sure you have all of the [environmental requirements](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#running-dpdk-application).

-Note that DPDK requires the use of hugepages; instructions for mounting hugepages are available in the link above.
-On many systems, the following hugepages setup is sufficient:

-    $ echo 256 | sudo tee /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages

-### Option 1: Obtain Packages

-Debian packages for Gatekeeper aren't yet available, but will be soon.

-### Option 2: Build from Source

 #### Clone Repository